nate-fidalgo/scripts/mathgenerator/README.md

 Dont get me wrong mathml is great option to if you have a good editor for it and your browser supports it which most do now.

+But svg images is the tried and true way most site website would do it.
+Other benifits is it is supported by all browsers that support img tags with svg sources.